Danielku15/SlickGrid-wiki/Getting-Started.md

 `var slickgrid = new Slick.Grid("#node", rows, columns, options);`

-initializes -but doesn't display- SlickGrid, assigning its interface to the `slickgrid` var.
+initializes -but doesn't display- SlickGrid, asigning its interface to the `slickgrid` var.
 Now we can use `slickgrid.someMethod()` in order to display the grid, pass data, listen to events...

 **Node**

 `"#node"` points to the HTML element where the grid should appear, typically being an empty `<div>`.

-After we've passed `node`, `rows`, `columns` and `options` to `Slick.Grid`, we can proceed to display the grid.
+Once we've passed `node`, `rows`, `columns` and `options` to `Slick.Grid`, we can proceed to display the grid:

 `jQuery("#node").show();`